anoushka1234/HR-Analytics/README.md

 - Various other handling strategies applied for missing data.

 5.Encoding Categorical variables:
-- Using LabelEncoder() for transforming categorical features to numeric representation.
+- Using LabelEncoder() for transforming categorical features to numeric representation as well Ordinal Encoding for some of the ordered columns

 6.Handling Imbalanced Data:
 - Applying SMOTE (Synthetic Minority Over-sampling Technique) to balance the dataset.